decaporg/decap-cms/website/content/docs/writing-style-guide.md

 Don't: The API can be explored using a browser.
 _____

-Do: The YAML file specifies the replica count.
+Do: The YAML file specifies the collection name.

-Don't: The replica count is specified in the YAML file.
+Don't: The collection name is specified in the YAML file.
 _____

 Exception: Use passive voice if active voice leads to an awkward construction.